sidshastry/firstrepo/pyplay/Simplepythonarticle.md

 Hello everybody!
 I am **Siddharth**.
-This is a tutorial on how to use the print and input functions and the if, elif, and else statements, for loop, the while loop, and data structres!
+This is a tutorial on how to use the print and input functions and the if, elif, and else statements, for loop, the while loop, and data structures!
 # The print() function
 you can put strings on the screen with the print funtion.
 Strings are like words or letters
 ## example: